-My working practice has not changed – my prints are all hand made and printed in small numbers (usually fewer than 30 at a time).
-But I have decided to stop numbering my prints.
+Late last year I decided to stop editioning my screenprints.
+My working methods have not changed – my prints are still printed by hand in small numbers.
+But I have decided to stop numbering them.
 This is for three main reasons:

 — I am not great at counting.
-More often than not, I finish numbering a pile of prints only to find I have miscounted how many I made.
-I have several editions of 20 that only comprise 18 or 19 prints.
+I often finish numbering a pile of prints only to find I have miscounted.
+I have several editions of ‘20’ that only comprise 18 or 19 prints.

-— I like to play with colours and paper.
-I often remix my inks or change my paper halfway through printing, sometimes printing the same image in several different versions or on several different backgrounds.
+— I like to experiment.
+I sometimes remix my inks or change my paper halfway through printing and end up with several different versions.
 This is problematic from an editioning point of view.

-— Digital printing makes editioning meaningless.
+— Digital printing.
 The art world is awash with giclee prints and limited editions.
 Digital prints are brilliant (I sell some), but there is nothing remotely limited about them.
-The language of editioning has become a marketing tool, used to create an artificial sense of scarcity and authorship.
-I’m done with it.
+For me, the language of editioning has become meaningless.